NoahSchmitz/noahschmitz.github.io/_posts/2014-09-11-anti-rfid-diy-duck-tape-wallet-of-awesome.md

 - 2-3 Card holders
 - RFID Blocking

 Your needs/wants may vary.
 But with a little creativity you should be able to accomodate whatever configuration your little heart desires.
+Duck Tape comes in all colors and patterns, and if you want more durability, you could even make it all from Gorrila Tape (I may try this).

 ##BLah, Blah, Blah.
 Show me How Already!